Robert F. Williams: Harassment

 On May 12, 1958, the Raleigh Eagle, a North Carolina newspaper, reported that Nationwide Insurance Company was canceling Williams' collision and comprehensive coverage, effective that day.
 They first canceled all of his automobile insurance, but decided to reinstate his liability and medical payments coverage, enough for Williams to retain his car license.
 The company said that Williams' affiliation with the NAACP was not a factor; they noted "that rocks had been thrown at his car and home several times by people driving by his home at night.
 These incidents just forced us to get off the comprehensive and collision portions of his policy."

 The Raleigh Eagle reported that Williams had said that six months before, a 50-car Ku Klux Klan caravan had swapped gunfire with a group of blacks outside the home of Dr. Albert E. Perry, vice president of the local NAACP chapter.
-The article quoted police chief A. A. Maurey as denying part of that story.
+The article quoted police chief A.A.
+Maurey as denying part of that story.
 He said, "I know there was no shooting."
 He said that he had had several police cars accompanying the KKK caravan to watch for possible law violations.
 The article quoted Williams: "These things have happened," Williams insisted.
 "Police try to make it appear that I have been exaggerating and trying to stir up trouble.
 If police tell me I am in no danger and that they can't confirm these events, why then has my insurance been cancelled?"

-The following year, Williams was so incensed with the decision of a Monroe court to acquit two white men of raping a black woman, Mary Reid, that he replied by saying on the courthouse steps:
+The following year, Williams was so incensed with the decision of a Monroe court to acquit two white men of raping a pregnant black woman, Mary Reid, that he replied by saying on the courthouse steps:

-"We cannot rely on the law.
+We cannot rely on the law.
 We can get no justice under the present system.
 If we feel that injustice is done, we must then be prepared to inflict justice on these people.
 Since the federal government will not bring a halt to lynching, and since the so-called courts lynch our people legally, if it's necessary to stop lynching with lynching, then we must be willing to resort to that method.
-We must meet violence with violence."James Bock, "A new debate over nonviolence Militant: A fiery black advocate of violence in the 1960s has returned to the spotlight with recent revelations that Thurgood Marshall passed information about him to the FBI," Baltimore Sun, March 2, 1997.Christopher B. Strain, Pure Fire: Self-defense as Activism in the Civil Rights Era, Athens: University of Georgia Press, 2005, p.
+We must meet violence with violence.James Bock, "A new debate over nonviolence Militant: A fiery black advocate of violence in the 1960s has returned to the spotlight with recent revelations that Thurgood Marshall passed information about him to the FBI," Baltimore Sun, March 2, 1997.Christopher B. Strain, Pure Fire: Self-defense as Activism in the Civil Rights Era, Athens: University of Georgia Press, 2005, p.
 59."The Robert Williams Case",The Crisis, Jun-Jul 1959, Vol. 66, no. 6, p.
-327-329.
+327–329.

 The Harvard Crimson quoted him as saying "the Negro in the South cannot expect justice in the courts.
 He must convict his attackers on the spot.
 He must meet violence with violence, lynching with lynching."
 It is not known where these quotes originated.